Jakeler/ble-serial/README.md

 Now you should have 2 new scripts: `ble-scan` and the main `ble-serial`.

-On Linux you are ready now and can directly jump to the usage section!
+On Linux/Mac you are ready now and can directly jump to the usage section!
+For Windows follow the [additional steps below](#additional-steps-for-windows).

 ### From source (for developers)
 You can clone the repository with: